bablr-lang/bablr-vm/README.md

 [![Gitter](https://badges.gitter.im/cst-tokens/community.svg)](https://gitter.im/cst-tokens/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Welcome to the home of `cst-tokens`!
+This repository contains a family of related APIs for just-in-time language intelligence.
+External-facing APIs are provided for parsing, validating, and printing programs, and internal-facing APIs are provided for defining languages.
+All tools are capable of operating over input streams.

 This repository contains code designed to be the heart of a decentralized ecosystem of tools for language literacy.
 Its goal is to provide common-sense capabilities and functionalities that can only emerge when a series of unaffiliated individuals are able to agree on the basic defitions for things.